micah-cecilia/micah-cecilia.github.io/hotel.md

 We have a block of rooms reserved for the nights of September 2 and 3 at the [Best Western Plus Capitol Ridge](https://www.bestwestern.com/en_US/book/hotels-in-saint-paul/best-western-plus-capitol-ridge/propertyCode.24104.html).

-This hotel is close to our wedding venue and recently renovated, with free parking and access to light rail.
+This hotel is close to our wedding venue and recently renovated, with free parking and access to [light rail](https://www.metrotransit.org/metro-green-line).
+You can also use [bike share](https://secure.niceridemn.org/) to get to and from the wedding site if you so desire!

 The rooms in the block will be held at the discounted rate of $149/night through August 2.
 Most of the rooms have 2 queen beds, and some have 1 king.